 CNAS Board of Advisor

-Rebecca Liao is Executive Vice President at Skuchain, a blockchain platform that provides an end-to-end solution for the supply chain.
+Rebecca Liao is Co-Founder and COO at Skuchain, a blockchain platform that provides an end-to-end solution for the supply chain.
 She is also a writer and China analyst.

 She was a member of Secretary Clinton’s foreign policy team for her 2016 presidential campaign, focusing on Asia trade and economic policy.
 Her writing has appeared in the New York Times, Financial Times, Foreign Affairs, The Atlantic, The National Interest, Bloomberg View, n+1, Georgetown Journal of International Affairs, Democracy Journal, Times Literary Supplement, Chinafile, The Diplomat, Huffington Post, Dissent Magazine, The New Inquiry, the LA Review of Books, The China Story Journal, Tea Leaf Nation, San Francisco Chronicle and San Francisco Classical Voice.
 She regularly comments on China for Deutsche Welle and Channel NewsAsia and has also appeared on HuffPost Live and SiriusXM Radio.
 She is a contributing editor at SupChina.